2026 WWPA Champions with scoreboard CUI 4 Biola 3

 CLICK HERE for Postgame Interviews with Coach Greenawalt, Tyukasz & Soto

 Concordia will now get to play on the national stage at UC San Diego later this month.
-The NCAA Tournament features nine D1/D2 teams and begins on Wednesday, April 22.
-The bracket will be announced on Monday, April 13 at 5 p.m.
-PT
+The NCAA Tournament features nine D1/D2 teams and begins on Wednesday, April 22 and runs through Sunday, April 26.

 CLICK HERE for the NCAA Tournament Selection Show Information